 The Department of Architecture at the University of Cambridge is one of the best-known university schools in the world in its field.
 You'll find it a stimulating environment where you can mix with world-class researchers from across all the aspects of architecture, and you will be taught by Architecture Design Fellows.
 The department is located in a small, welcoming building with a garden and has access to growing workshop spaces and a wonderful specialist library

 We take the view that various combinations of subjects make a good Architecture student; most students take a mix of Arts and Sciences, but there are no set subjects that we look for from Architecture applications.
-The majority of applicants have studied Art A-level, and some Colleges also ask for Maths A-level.
-Most offers of study will require A*AA grades.

 While a degree in Architecture can lead to a wide range of careers, the University of Cambridge BA in Architecture course also carries Part 1 ARB/RIBA status.
 This is the first stage of qualifying to become an architect, which the majority of students across the University decide to pursue.